scratchfoundation/scratchjr/README.md

 * Run <tt>sudo easy_install pysvg</tt> to install python svg libraries
 * Run <tt>brew install librsvg</tt> to install rsvg-convert
 * Run <tt>brew install imagemagick</tt> to install ImageMagick
+* Run <tt>brew install cocoapods</tt> to install CocoaPods if you are building for iOS

 Once these are installed, select the appropriate target in XCode or the appropriate flavor/build variant in Android Studio.
 To build in Android Studio, open the project <tt>android/ScratchJr</tt>.
 To build for iOS in XCode, open <tt>ios/ScratchJr.xcworkspace</tt> as ScratchJr uses CocoaPods.
+Before you build for iOS, you will need to run <tt>pod install</tt> to install the Firebase Analytics dependencies.

 ## Where and how to make changes